jonesbrett/Python-3-Cheatsheet/pages/dataimports.md

     cache_file = text_file.read()
     print(cache_file)
 ```
-The above example will the complete fill and cache it.
+The above example will read the complete file and cache it as 'cache_file.

 We can also read the file line by line.

 ```python
 with open ('filename.txt') as text_file: